Storage Bag “Double Weave” / Krajood Grass / THA 3115108 タイ/カチュー(水草) ストレージバッグ 二重編み S・M・L・XL 4サイズ ルイ版

 For shopping, it can easily hold many lighter items like vegetables or bread,

-but when carrying heavy liquids like bottles of soy sauce or sake,
+but when carrying heavy liquids like bottles of soy sauce or sake, please support the bottom and take extra care while carrying.

 The softly rounded shape and stable silhouette give this Krajood storage bag a charming presence.